Watchful1/ModQueueNotifier/README.md

   * 7 day ban
   * 14 day ban
   * Permaban
+* `r1 w no calling people retards` or `r1 no calling people retards` will include the additional note "no calling people retards" in the warning or ban message

 In all cases, the message to the user includes a link to the infringing comment.
 The bot also